Sherlock Holmes (video game series): Chapter One

-The ninth game, Sherlock Holmes Chapter One, was released in November 2021 for PC and PS4; as well as Xbox Series X and PS5.
-Frogwares, the game's developer, has announced that the Xbox One version of Sherlock Holmes Chapter One has been delayed, and that it is "on hiatus indefinitely."
-The old-gen edition of the game will not be arriving anytime soon, or likely, never.
+The ninth game, Sherlock Holmes Chapter One, was released in November 2021 for PC and PS4, as well as Xbox Series X/S and PS5.

 The game is set as an origin story with Sherlock Holmes, being aged twenty-one, returning to the island of Cordona, where he spent a part of his childhood.
 The main plot revolves around Holmes slowly regaining memories of his mother's death, while also solving different cases on the island.

 It is the first game in the series self-published by Frogwares and mechanically takes heavy inspiration from their previous title The Sinking City (for example, being set in an open-world environment).

+The Awakened (remake)

+The tenth game in the series, Sherlock Holmes: The Awakened, was released in April 2023.
+It is a remake of the original version of The Awakened released in 2007 and was released for PC, PS4, PS5, Xbox One, Xbox Series X/S and Nintendo Switch.